ntrrg/ntweb-history/content/projects/ntweb/index.en.md

 : Resource URL.

 `kind` (string):
-: Page kind, it may be one of `home`, `section`, `taxonomyTerm`, `taxonomy` or `page`.
+: Resource type.
+It may be one of `home`, `section`, `taxonomyTerm`, `taxonomy` or `page`.

 `type` (string):
-: Page type, it may be one of `blog`, `gallery`, `projects`, `tag` or `page`.
+: Content type.
+It may be one of `blog`, `gallery`, `projects`, `tag` or `page`.

 `lang` (string):
-: Page language.
+: Resource language.

 `title` (string):
-: Page title.
+: Resource title.

 `params` (string):
-: Page frontmatter parameters.
+: Resource frontmatter parameters.
 This may be different from page types.

 `content` (base64 encoded string):
-: Page rendered Markdown content.
+: Resource rendered Markdown content.

 `data` (object):
-: Page specific data.
+: Resource specific data.
 For the main page, this contains all the sections, taxonomies and top-level pages; for collections this contains its elements and pagination information; and for single elements this is an empty object.

 `altLang` (array of objects):
-: Page translations.
+: Resource translations.
 Every object has the `lang` and `url` properties.

 `altMediaType` (array of objects):
-: Page alternative formats.
+: Resource alternative formats.
 Every object has the `mediaType` and `url` properties.

 ```shell-session